Practical Zero Waste Ideas For The Bathroom

 Let's talk about one of the biggest threats to our environment, makeup remover wipes.
 These little guys might be small in size, but any kind of wet wipe takes up a massive amount of space in our landfills.
 This is simply because they're convenient enough for almost anyone to use, whether as a makeup remover, kitchen wipe, baby wipe, or disinfectant.

 Unfortunately, none of these are biodegradable.
-When it's time for makeup removal, the best alternative is to switch to these reusable, bamboo makeup pads that leave zero traces of waste behind!
+When it's time for makeup removal, the best alternative is to switch to reusable makeup pads that leave zero traces of waste behind!
 You can reuse these pads for years; they're made from biodegradable fibers and comes with a washing bag and bamboo container!

 Sometimes we just aren't aware of our daily habits' actual cost on our environment.
 Let's look at shaving, for example.
 Plastic disposable razors can be used about 6-9 times before the blade weakens, and bacteria begins to build-up.
 As you can imagine, this is yet another unsustainable practice that leads to billions of hazardous material piling up in landfills.